deobald/ideas/README.md

 - all apps: the main view is a timeline you can scrub back and forth, preferably with platform-specific previews of files. hopefully not very fancy.
 - all apps: index into files to help with search
 - all apps: type a little searchable message(s) to attach to a file so it's easier to find later. tags... but long-form if you want.
+    - tags should be _very_ lazy ... just barf words, assume that search will work well

 some maybes / future features:
 - web: drop a file on the (SaaS, probs) app to add it to the heap